State Examples for Transition

-- North Dakota: Understanding Early Childhood Transition: A Guide for Families and Professionals (2013)
+- North Dakota — Understanding Early Childhood Transition: A Guide for Families and Professionals (2017)

 State Initiatives and Special Projects

 This collaborative effort of Eve Müller (Project Forum), Kathy Whaley (NECTAC), and Beth Rous (NECTC) summarizes the recommendations included in the National Early Childhood Transition Initiative's document that was created as a resource for improving state and local performance on State Performance Plans related to early childhood transition.
-It highlights some of the policies and practices adopted by six states (FL, IN, KY, NH, NM and WV) to meet the early childhood transition requirement.
+It highlights some of the policies and practices adopted by six states (Florida, Indiana, Kentucky, New Hampshire, New Mexico and West Virginia) to meet the early childhood transition requirement.